 Unlike the federal Fair Labor Standards Act (which governs the payment of minimum wage on a federal level), Arizona's minimum wage laws have very few exemptions.
-Arizona's minimum wage requirements apply to any employee except the following:
+The following are exempt from Arizona's minimum wage requirements:

-- A person who is employed by a parent or a sibling. - A person who is employed performing babysitting services in the employer's home on a casual basis. - A person employed by the State of Arizona or the United States government. - A person employed in a "small business" grossing less than \$500,000 in annual revenue, if that small business is not required to pay minimum wage under the federal Fair Labor Standards Act.
-This exclusion for small businesses under Arizona minimum wage law is very limited.
+- A person who is employed by a parent or a sibling. - A person who is employed performing babysitting services in the employer's home on a casual basis.

+- A person employed by the State of Arizona or the United States government. - A "small business" grossing less than \$500,000 in annual revenue, if that small business is not required to pay minimum wage to any of its employees under the federal Fair Labor Standards Act.
+NOTE: This exclusion for small businesses under Arizona minimum wage law is very limited.
 Given current economic realities, most Arizona businesses who gross less than \$500,000 will still be subject to the Arizona minimum wage laws.
-For additional discussion of the "small business" exemption, see the preceding question.
+For additional discussion of the "small business" exemption, see Which employers are subject to Arizona's minimum wage laws?